spookylukey/django-views-the-right-way/source/policies.rst

-So, a modified version of the above technique is to still use ``decorator_include`` as above, but instead of adding security preconditions in the decorator, we make the decorator simply check that a required decorator has been applied (at import time), and do nothing at runtime.
+So, a modified version of the above technique is to still use ``decorator_include`` as above, but instead of adding security preconditions in the decorator, we make the decorator simply check that a required decorator has been applied (at import time), and do nothing at run time.

-So, the checking decorator might look something like this:
+The checking decorator might look something like this:

 .. code-block:: python